MrFarhanKhan007/FNews/README.md

 ## Getting Started 🚀

-To get started with Newsify, follow these steps:
+To get started with FNews, follow these steps:

 1. Clone this repository.
 2. Open the project in Android Studio.